-Since women joined the workforce in significant numbers in the early 1960’s the number of people who met their future partner through an office romance has steadily increased, but we’re now told the trend is reversing.
+Since women joined the workforce in significant numbers in the early 1960’s, the number of people who met their future partner through an office romance has steadily increased.
+However, we’re now told the trend is reversing.

-In 1990, 20% of people had an office romance that led to a long-term partnership, but by 2009 this had reduced to 10%; on-line dating being blamed for the change.
+In 1990, 20% of people had an office romance that led to a long-term partnership.
+However, by 2009 this had reduced to 10%; on-line dating being blamed for the change.

 There are 10 tell-tale signs that an office romance is on the cards.

-- When they’re not overtly advertising that they’re leaving separately, they’re both putting in extra hours, both arriving early or both leaving late
+- When they’re not overtly advertising that they’re leaving separately, they’re both putting in extra hours.
+For instance, both arriving early or both leaving late

 - They start fiercely defending one another against perceived criticism, often unnecessarily.

-- Their sick leave and holidays keep coinciding; quizzing them about what they did on their time off generates a bland, non-committal answer.
+- Their sick leave and holidays keep coinciding.
+Therefore, quizzing them about what they did on their time off generates a bland, non-committal answer.

-- They both look good, she always wears makeup and stylish outfits, he’s started jogging at lunchtime and their tastes have changed; she follows football now, he enjoys Rom Coms.
+- They both look good.
+She always wears makeup and stylish outfits and he’s started jogging at lunchtime.
+Their tastes have changed.
+For example, she follows football and he enjoys Rom Coms.

-- The previous ‘open door’ policy has gone awry, with the office door always closed and ‘confidential meetings’ always involving the two of them.
+- The previous ‘open door’ policy has gone awry.
+The office door is always closed and ‘confidential meetings’ always involves just the two of them.

-- They seem to drive to work together, even if they don’t live in the same direction, and they’re seen sometimes dropping one another off round the corner from the office rather than at the front door.
+- They seem to drive to work together, even if they don’t live in the same direction.
+They’re seen sometimes dropping one another off round the corner from the office, rather than at the front door.

 - Their work rate and performance has taken a nose-dive